Taxes up, programs cut in proposed Upper Township school budget

 The township had expected a reduction of about $700,000 in state aid compared to the year before.

-School business administrator Laurie Ryan outlined the budget for the school board on Monday.
+School Business Administrator Laurie Ryan outlined the budget for the school board Monday.
 The expected state aid will drop from $6 million to $4.65 million, according to her budget presentation.

 People are also reading…